|Nutrition Facts (per serving)|

-Half white meat ground turkey and half turkey thighs are used to make these turkey meatballs, and they turned out moist and delicious.
-These turkey meatballs are wonderful in spaghetti sauce, but they would also make delicious little appetizers with a glaze or sauce.
+These meatballs are made half with white meat ground turkey and half with turkey thighs to turn out moist and delicious.
+Wonderful in spaghetti sauce, these turkey meatballs also make delicious little appetizers with a glaze or sauce.

 These meatballs are excellent, especially if you are trying to stay away from red meat.
 You can't tell the difference.